varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

 With plugins you can describe behavioural pattern and then apply it to the elements needed.
-In this case your don't need to inject JavaScript into HTML any more, which makes maintenance easier, but you still have to write a line of code for every single element you would like to apply the plugin to.
+In this case your don't need to inject JavaScript into HTML any more, which makes maintenance easier.
+But for every single element you still have write a line of code to apply the plugin.

 ### Declaring behavior with CSS classes
-For dozens of controls per page it's not useful to unitialize each of them separately.
-The better way would be to mark HTML block with a matching CSS class.
+In case of having dozens of controls per page it's not useful to unitialize each of them separately.
+A better way would be to mark HTML block with a matching CSS class.

 ```